 However, aging the cut maximizes the tenderness of the steak.
 Many restaurants will take this meat through a 21 to 28-day aging process in order for the meat to tenderize as much as possible.
 It’s a more affordable way to get meat that’s still delicious and tender.

 Teres Major Steak

 Teres Major is a cut that comes from the chuck section of the cow, which is right below the front leg.
 This area of the cow is subject to a lot of exercise, so the increased blood flow makes the meat have more flavor and complexity.

-While more exercise makes for a tougher cut of meat, the teres major is just below the leg of the cow, so it maintains tenderness with the added benefit of flavor – the best of both worlds!
+While more exercise makes for a tougher cut of meat, the location of the teres major allows it to remain both tender and flavorful.
+You really do get the best of both worlds.

 Hanger steak comes from the muscle that supports the diaphragm.
-It hangs between the rib and the loin and due to the lack of movement, it is one of the most tender cuts of meat you can find.
+It hangs between the rib and the loin.
+Due to the lack of movement, it’s one of the most tender cuts of meat you can find.

 It is also known as the ‘butcher’s steak’ because butchers used to keep it for themselves as customers wouldn’t usually ask for it.
 It has a lovely beef flavor with a wonderful texture due to its tenderness.

 The Ribeye steak is one of the most loved steaks in the steak world, but the rib-eye cap takes it to a whole new level.